Vector image of a light blue cloud on a blue background containing email, camera, settings, documents and gaming icons.

 • Anything else?

-Additional iCloud features include Family Sharing – which allows up to six family in total to share iTunes, iBooks and App Store purchases, and photos – and Find My iPhone, in case you lose your phone or Apple device, which lets you track it down and lock it.
+Additional iCloud features include Family Sharing – which allows up to six family in total to share Apple Music, Apple TV+, App Store purchases and photos – and Find My, which lets you track it down and remotely lock your Apple device in the event it's lost or stolen.

-Dropbox: 2GB free (up to 18GB with referrals)
+Dropbox: 2GB free (up to 16GB with referrals)

 Launched back in 2008, Dropbox is one of the biggest names in online storage.
 The easiest way to use it is by installing it on your machine/device, which allows for automatic backups via its mobile apps or (of folders) on desktop.